CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

 \subsubsection{Visual-Textual Attention Consistency}

-Cross-modal alignment is essential to learn a coherent and disease-aware model.
-Previous work learns the alignment implicitly either by a cross-modal attention in the decoder or through a shared memory.
-However, such strategies are less efficient considering the severe data bias problem and more sophisticated sentence discourse relations in radiology reports.
-We therefore design a Visual-Textual Attention Consistency (VTAC) module to explicitly learn the cross-modal alignment using the visual discriminative map $\bm{d}^v$ as the ground truth to supervise the cross-modal attention learning in the decoder, as demonstrated in the upper right blue rectangular in \autoref{fig:architecture}.
-The intuition behind this is that when generating a report, the language model should attend to the same regions, e.g., those discriminative regions, as the visual classifier which aims to detect abnormal regions.
+Human experts demonstrate excellent consistency when generating the report, i.e., they pay attention to important regions first and are able to accurately describe what they see.
+To exploit such characteristics, we design a Visual-Textual Attention Consistency (VTAC) module to explicitly learn the cross-modal alignment using the visual discriminative map $\bm{d}^v$ as the ground truth to supervise the cross-modal attention learning in the decoder, as demonstrated in the upper right blue rectangular in \autoref{fig:architecture}.
+When generating a finding, like human behaviour, we expect that the decoder model should attend to the same regions as the visual classifier which is trained to focus on the important regions described in the previous sections. \autoref{fig:example_con} shows an illustration of this visual-textual attention consistency.
+In this example, the VDMAE module will produce an attention map focusing on the relevant regions for a sample presenting ``Consolidation", and the decoder model is expected to pay attention to the same regions as the vision side in the cross-modal attention when generating the next word ``consolidation" given the previous words and visual tokens.

 Nonetheless, each word in the report has its own attention to the image in the cross-modal attention.
-This raises a question of how to utilize a single discriminative map to supervise multiple attentions from different words.
-To deal with this problem, we also form a textual discriminative map $\bm{d}^t$ by aggregating the attentions from {\em important} words.
-Then the problem turns to how best to select them and aggregate their attention maps.
+This raises a question of how to utilize a single \textit{visual} discriminative map to supervise multiple attentions from different words.
+To deal with this problem, we also form a textual discriminative map $\bm{d}^t$ by aggregating the attentions from \textit{important} words.
+These important words are selected based on the similarities between their word embeddings and encoded visual discriminative representation $\bm{r}^\star$ which contains rich visual discriminative information.
+In detail, we first compute the cosine similarities between the embedding of each word and the visual discriminative representation via:

-One simple way to achieve this is the Term Frequency-Inverse Document Frequency (TF-IDF)~\citep{ramos2003using} score, which however, is not suitable for radiology report corpus as the important words, e.g., medical name entities, in medical domain normally have low TF-IDF scores.
-For instance, most reports have the words “lung” and “heart” which leads to a low inverse document frequency value, and the frequency of theses words in one report normally just one or two.
-Therefore, the TF-IDF value of these words is small.
-For example, the IDF value for “heart” on IU-Xray dataset is $1.51$ which is similar to the word “is” (IDF $1.43$), “are” (IDF $1.33$) and “and” (IDF $1.52$).
-Nonetheless, these medical terms are important and should be selected when performing the cross-modal alignment.

-To this end, we propose to use the encoded visual discriminative representation $\bm{r}^\star$ which contains rich visual discriminative information, to select the attended words.
-More concretely, we expect that the embeddings of important words should have higher similarity to the visual discriminative representation in the latent space.
-Specifically, we first compute the cosine similarities between the embedding of each word and the visual discriminative representation via:

 where $s_j$ denotes the similarity between $j^{th}$ word and the discriminative representative and $\cdot$ is the dot product operation.